Issues

 Making car alternatives fast and reliable

 Mike will work to ensure DART buses are fast and reliable.
-As six in ten DART riders use the services to travel to work, public transportation also serves as an economic engine for our city.
+As six in ten DART riders rely on the services to travel to work and appointments, public transportation also serves as an economic engine for our metro.
 While the challenges facing DART must be addressed head-on, they also present an opportunity to optimize services for residents.

 Public Schools